semgrep/semgrep-docs/docs/experiments/extract-mode.md

 Usually, Semgrep uses this rule only against Bash files.
 However, a project might contain Dockerfiles or Python scripts that invoke Bash commands&mdash;without an extract mode rule, Semgrep does **not** run any Bash rules against commands contained in files of different languages.

-However, with extract mode we can provide Semgrep with instructions on how to extract any Bash commands we might be using in a Docker `RUN` instruction or as an argument to Python's `os.system` standard library function.
+However, with extract mode, you can provide Semgrep with instructions on how to extract any Bash commands used in a Docker `RUN` instruction or as an argument to Python's `os.system` standard library function.

 ```yaml
 rules: